-Arts, culture and heritage are recognized as vital contributors to the region's vibrant quality of life.
-Arts, culture and heritage attractions and experiences are key drivers of economic activity and help draw regional tourism, increase resident satisfaction, help attract and retain talent and help make DSM a premier place to work, live and play.
-According to a 2015 economic impact study of the arts completed by Americans for the Arts and supported by Bravo Greater Des Moines, arts, culture and heritage organizations in the region contributed more than \$185 million in total economic activity, supported 5,677 jobs and generated \$16.8 million in state and local tax revenue.
+Arts, culture and heritage elevate and enrich a vibrant DSM.
+As essential contributors to the region's quality of life and economic vitality, dozens of organizations, attractions and programs help draw regional tourism, increase resident satisfaction, help attract and retain talent and make DSM a premier place to work, live and play.
+According to a 2017 economic impact study of the arts completed by Americans for the Arts and supported by Bravo Greater Des Moines, arts, culture and heritage organizations in the region contributed more than \$185 million in total economic activity, supported 5,677 jobs and generated \$16.8 million in state and local tax revenue.
 Clearly, the arts mean business in DSM.

 Public investment in arts, culture and heritage provides tremendous value and has been a catalyst for the creative sector while also generating unparalleled private support.
-This continued investment and meaningful partnership will further position lowa as an innovative, progressive state.
+This continued investment and meaningful partnership will further position Iowa as an innovative, progressive state.
 Therefore, The Partnership supports the following programs and policies:

-- Increased funding for Iowa's National Endowment for the Arts State Arts Agency Partnership Grant to invest in people and projects that foster economic growth and enhance the cultural identity of local communities. - Increased funding of the National Park Service Historic Preservation Fund (HPF) which includes grant-in-aid to lowa's State Historic Preservation Office for heritage preservation and protection programs that preserve the nation's heritage, create jobs and revitalize communities. - The Corporation for Public Broadcasting (CPB) provides essential seed money enabling lowa Public Television (IPTV) to promote education, public safety and community service statewide, reaching rural and underserved lowa families and communities with quality programs and services.
-These include Ready to Learn and Ready for School early education services as well as production costs for local programs like lowa Press and IPTV Kids Clubhouse.
-Therefore, The Partnership supports continued funding for CPB. - Increased funding for the National Endowment for the Humanities (NEH), Institute of Museum and Library Services (IMLS) and the National Science Foundation (NSF), whose agencies' resources and grant programs make these investments possible at the state and local level.
+- Increased funding for Iowa's National Endowment for the Arts (NEA) State Arts Agency Partnership Grant to invest in people and projects that foster economic growth and enhance the cultural identity of local communities. - Increased funding of the National Park Service Historic Preservation Fund (HPF) which includes grantin-aid to Iowa's State Historic Preservation Office for heritage preservation and protection programs that preserve the nation's heritage, create jobs and revitalize communities. - Increased funding for the Corporation for Public Broadcasting (CPB), which helps to ensure universal access to the vital public services provided by Iowa Public Television (IPTV).
+IPTV relies on CPB's investment to educate people of all ages, partner with public safety officials to help save lives and foster a well-informed citizenry with historical, cultural and civic resources on air, online and on the ground. - Increased funding for the National Endowment for the Humanities (NEH), Institute of Museum and Library Services (IMLS) and the National Science Foundation (NSF), whose agencies' resources and grant programs make these investments possible at the state and local level.